Claudius: Assassination of Caligula and Declaration of Claudius as Emperor (AD 41)

-As Emperor
+Emperor

 Claudius took several steps to legitimize his rule against potential usurpers, most of them emphasizing his place within the Julio-Claudian family.
 He adopted the name "Caesar" as a cognomen, as the name still carried great weight with the populace.
-To do so, he dropped the cognomen "Nero", which he had adopted as pater familias of the Claudii Nerones when his brother Germanicus was adopted out.
+To do so, he dropped the cognomen "Nero", which he had adopted as pater familias of the Claudii Nerones when his brother Germanicus was adopted.
 As Pharaoh of Egypt, Claudius adopted the royal titulary Tiberios Klaudios, Autokrator Heqaheqau Meryasetptah, Kanakht Djediakhshuemakhet ("Tiberius Claudius, Emperor and ruler of rulers, beloved of Isis and Ptah, the strong bull of the stable moon on the horizon").

 While Claudius had never been formally adopted either by Augustus or his successors, he was nevertheless the grandson of Augustus's sister Octavia, and so he felt that he had the right of family.
 He also adopted the name "Augustus" as the two previous emperors had done at their accessions.
 He kept the honorific "Germanicus" to display the connection with his heroic brother.
 He deified his paternal grandmother Livia to highlight her position as wife of the divine Augustus.
 Claudius frequently used the term "filius Drusi" (son of Drusus) in his titles, to remind the people of his legendary father and lay claim to his reputation.